Build on iOS

 • You've set your Xcode iOS deployment target to iOS 15+.

 • You have a Square application ID.
-You can find your application ID on the Developer Dashboard.
+You can find your application ID on the Developer Console.

 • Your version of the Mobile Payments SDK adheres to the Square update policy.
 To limit risk to developers and their users, Square enforces an update policy requiring developers keep their version of the Mobile Payments SDK current.